 STI joins Asia rally, nears 3,000-level again

-It joins other indices - except China's - in tracking Wall Street optimism after Joe Biden was confirmed as the next US president.
+It joins other indices - except China's - in tracking Wall Street optimism after Democrat Joe Biden was confirmed as the next US President.

 This also brings expectations of more stimulus spending to help the US economy overcome its pandemic-induced downturn.

-Another reason for the STI's outperformance could be related to its heavy composition of financial stocks.
-IG senior market strategist Pan Jingyi said: "Notably with the yield curve steepening, tracking the US treasury yield curve, this has been a boost for bank stocks and likewise for the STI that is financials heavy."
+Another reason for the STI outperformance could be related to its heavy composition of financial stocks.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg